haakemon/.dotfiles/Readme.md

 Some aliases, and settings for git.
 Some of the aliases might not work in anything else than git bash (or linux) since that is what I used when I first wrote them, and some of them I rarely use anymore.

-These aliases can be set up by executing the `Add-Gitconfig-Settings` PowerShell script (This can be done after setting up the PowerShell profile - see Powershell further down).
+These aliases can be set up by executing the `Add-GitconfigSettings` PowerShell script (This can be done after setting up the PowerShell profile - see Powershell further down).

 ## PowerShell